CaiCanCode/struct-vector/README.md

 # struct-vector
-a c-struct designed to imitate the c++ vector class.
+A C struct designed to imitate the c++ vector class.
+Handles it's own memory allocation etc. A little awkward to use at the moment because of void pointers.
+Updates to come.